Are you being sold a RILA Annuity?

 Above, with a buffer, you are protected from the downside for a while, and then you are fully exposed to any further losses.
 Since the downside is unlimited, you often have higher caps with buffer RILAs.
 For example, if the buffer was 10% and the market went down 30%, you would lose 20% (30 minus the buffer).

 With a floor, you assume the initial risk of a down market, and then you have protection below the floor.
 Since the insurance company assumes the largest downside risk, you usually have lower caps with floors than with buffers.
-As an example, if the floor was 10% and the market goes down 30%, you would lose only the floor (10%) and no more.
+For example, if the floor was 10% and the market went down 30%, you would lose only the floor (10%) and no more.

 What might you want to use a RILA?